 Fast funding is possible

 Once your application has been approved, Discover says it can make payments to your creditors as soon as the next business day.
 For the funds to drop quickly into your personal account, your loan application has to be free of errors, the loan must be funded Monday through Friday, and you have to opt into having the funds disbursed into a checking or savings account.
-If any of these three criteria aren’t checked off, it could take up to seven days to receive your loans.
+If any of these three criteria aren’t checked off, it could take longer.

 Plus, keep in mind that the exact timing of when you receive your funds depends on your bank.